 Disclaimer: This is my personal story about my fight with infertility, and the eventual miracle the Lord blessed me with.
 Everyone has their own story and their own views.
 I am not trying to preach in this post, but I do want to give a home to those who are hurting and let them know that they aren’t alone.

 I am the oldest of six kids.
-The first four of us were all what they call “Irish twins,” each being about 18 months apart.
+The first four of us were each what they call “Irish twins,” each being about 18 months apart.
 My poor mother went crazy with all of us and our antics.
 We were like a pack of wild animals!
 But my angel mother wasn’t deterred.
 Then, when she was done having babies, she fostered two more.
 I was so surrounded by kids that the idea of not being able to have any of my own never even registered on my radar.

-Fast forward many years and I was married and wanting to start a family of my own.
+Fast forward many years and I was married and wanted to start a family of my own.
 The first year we were married I was convinced I was going to be like my mother, so I was very careful with the birth control.
 After we had been married a year, we decided it was time — and I got pregnant right away.
 In my mind, this child was already starting high school, when 10 weeks into my pregnancy the OB couldn’t find a heartbeat.
 I was devastated.

 Now, something I didn’t realize when I got married was that men and women deal with pregnancy differently.
 To a woman, the positive pregnancy test is a breath away from holding that baby… And a few weeks of puking will dedicate you to that child in a way that makes it very real.

 For men, pregnancy is simply a “save the date” invitation.
 He is waiting and doesn’t get fully invested in the baby till he holds him or her (or them!) for the first time.
 Until that time, he is supportive of the pregnancy because he is dedicated to you — so I didn’t understand why my husband wasn’t as visibly devastated as I was.
-He was hurting in his own way, but it would have been more fair to him if I hadn’t expected him to act like a woman.
+He was hurting in his own way, but it would have been fairer to him if I hadn’t expected him to act like a woman.

 She was supportive, experienced, and smart — and she found the problem.
 Now, if you have never been blessed to have diagnostic tests for infertility, you are very lucky.
 I can’t imagine anything more embarrassing, invasive, and painful — both physically and emotionally.
 So when a friend tells you she is enduring this gauntlet for the sake of a family, give her a big hug.
 She needs it!

 Every infertility story has a point where the woman in the leading role goes insane.
 I was no different.
-Every month is a cycle of hope, holding your breath, potential elation, followed by crashing into deep depression.
+Every month is a cycle of hope, holding your breath, potential elation, followed by crashing into a deep depression.
 You have hope because you have experts helping you overcome your obstacles to motherhood.
 Then you hold your breath waiting for a positive pregnancy test.
 You are elated if your cycle is even one day late, and you are deeply depressed if that test is negative.

 It’s a loop that can be hard to understand unless you’ve been there or have someone you love who has been there.
 It’s terrible!
 You can only take that kind of roller coaster for so long.
 And my poor, unfortunate husband got to ride it along with me.
 It tested our marriage to the limit.
 I couldn’t take it anymore — and to make matters worse, the doctor wanted to start IVF because nothing else was working.